 National Insurance thresholds

-Alongside the category letters, you and your employer pay Class 1 National Insurance depending on how much you earn.
+Alongside NI categories, you and your employer pay Class 1 National Insurance depending on how much you earn.
+For the 2025/26 tax year, the thresholds are:

 Thresholds | Weekly | Monthly | Annual |